weiaiwayne/gpt-researcher-lampbotics/README.md

 - Current LLMs have token limitations, insufficient for generating long research reports.
 - Limited web sources in existing services lead to misinformation and shallow results.
 - Selective web sources can introduce bias into research tasks.

+**Our mission is to empower social science researchers with accurate, unbiased, and factual information through AI, facilitating a deeper understanding of community and societal impacts.**

 ## Demo
 https://github.com/user-attachments/assets/8fcaaa4c-31e5-4814-89b4-94f1433d139d